Hearing that you have a recurrence of stomach cancer is always devastating news.

 You think that you have beaten the disease, only to be told that it is back.

-If stomach cancer recurs after gastrectomy it signals a new phase in your illness as your chances of survival are drastically reduced.
+If it recurs after gastrectomy it signals a new phase in your illness as your chances of survival are drastically reduced.

 You have now reached stage 4 disease with a 5 year survival rate of only 4%.